Palestinian peace envoy urges Kerry to "save talks" with Israel

 “Mr. Kerry must work to save the talks, to work to stop the deterioration of the talks caused by Israel’s continuing settlement activity and crimes committed in cold blood,” Saeb Erekat told Palestinian radio.

-For its part, Israel has accused Palestinian leaders of engaging in anti-Israel incitement and hampering talks by refusing to recognize the country as a “Jewish state.”
+For its part, Israel has accused Palestinian leaders of engaging in anti-Israel incitement and hampering talks by refusing to recognise the country as a “Jewish state.”

 Palestinians have objected to continued Jewish settlement expansion on occupied land they want as part of a future state.